Great Falls, MT Violent Crime Rates and Maps

 More cost data

-The D- grade indicates that the rate of violent crime is higher than that of the average US city.
-Great Falls ranks in the 15th percentile for safety, meaning it is safer than 15% of cities but less safe than 85%.
-This analysis applies only to Great Falls's official city boundaries.
+The D- grade reflects how often assault, robbery, rape, and murder occur in Great Falls against the average US city, where the rate is higher than the norm.
+Great Falls sits in the 15th percentile for violent-crime safety, ahead of 15% of cities and behind 85%.
+The grade covers only Great Falls's official city boundaries.
 See the table below for nearby cities.

 The Cost of Crime™ in Great Falls, MT